Governance

 Sustainability Committee

-In response to matters including SDGs, final recommendations of TCFD and human rights issues, the Sustainability Committee was established in fiscal 2018 based on the growing requirements for medium to long-term initiatives and informational disclosure about the Environment, Society and Governance (ESG).
+In response to matters including climate change, SDGs and human rights issues, the Sustainability Committee was established in fiscal 2018 based on the growing requirements for medium to long-term initiatives and informational disclosure about the Environment, Society and Governance (ESG).

 The content of all committee proceedings is reported to the Board of Directors to enable our business operations to become part of the solution for social issues.